crtzk/EDM/Midterm Task 2/README.md

 - Remove any extra characters or ratings after company names

 ### Step 9: Copy Cleaning Steps as Proof
-- Go to Home Menu → Click Advanced Editor
+- Go to Home Menu, Click Advanced Editor
 - Copy and save the code in your portfolio

 ### Step 10: Reshape and Group Data
 #### Group by Role Type
-- Duplicate the raw data → Rename it as "Sal By Role Type dup"
+- Duplicate the raw data then rename it as "Sal By Role Type dup"
 - Select only Role Type, Min Salary, and Max Salary columns
 - Change Min and Max Salary type to currency
-- Multiply values by 1000 (Numbers Column → Standard → Multiply → Type 1000)
+- Multiply values by 1000 (Numbers Column, Standard, Multiply, Type 1000)
 - Group rows by Role Type and get the average for Min and Max Salary

 #### Group by Company Size
-- Create a reference of raw data → Rename it as "Sal By Role Size ref"
+- Create a reference of raw data then rename it as "Sal By Role Size ref"
 -  Select only Size, Min Salary, and Max Salary columns
 -   Change Min and Max Salary type to currency
 -  Multiply values by 1000